LovesPictures/Xr-H_GP/README.md

 -	An easily usable, visually appealing app which visualises archival data.
 -	A scalable mobile-first tool for touring the City
-- Carrying out initial desk research of the City
+- Potential Use carrying out initial desk research of the City
 - Facilitation workshops

 </details>